 Dismantling in stages

-The following figures explain the dismantling by means of a simplified section through a nuclear power plant.
+The following figures illustrate dismantling using a simplified cross section of a nuclear power plant.
 In each dismantling step, the systems, structures and components highlighted in red are removed.

 Dismantling in stages

-One possible strategy is to start the dismantling of components in areas with low contamination and then to continue in areas with higher contamination; dismantling is carried out “from outside to inside”.
-In the vacated areas, e. g. parts of the turbine building, equipment needed to segregate, decontaminate and reprocess the waste and residues can then be installed.
+One possible strategy is to start dismantling components in areas with low contamination and then to continue in areas with higher contamination; dismantling is carried out “from the outside in”.
+Equipment needed to segregate, decontaminate and reprocess the waste and residues can then be installed in the vacated areas, e.g. parts of the turbine building.

 Disassembly of contaminated systems and components

 Almost all removed parts are disassembled into easily manageable pieces and decontaminated if necessary.
 Decontamination can take place, depending on the circumstances, before or after disassembly.
 Each piece is examined for radioactivity.
-This process is reviewed by independent experts.
 Based on this assessment, a decision is taken on whether the piece has to be conditioned and handed over as radioactive waste, or whether it can be further treated and cleared, which means that it can be fed back into general substance cycles as non-radioactive material.

 Computerised systems ensure continuous tracking of the pieces from the place of their dismantling and subsequent treatment steps until their removal from the plant.
 The logistics needed for residue and waste management are substantial and represent a significant cost factor.

-Key installations, such as ventilation, power and media supply, are kept in operation or ready to use through all steps of dismantling.
+Key installations, such as ventilation, power and media supply, are kept in operation or on standby through all steps of dismantling.
 These systems are available from the operating phase and their continued operation is essential.
-Depending on the requirements, they will be retrofitted or replaced to meet the new specifications.
+Depending on the requirements, they may be retrofitted or replaced with new systems to meet new specifications.

 Disassembly of activated components

-The activated components include the reactor pressure vessel (RPV), the near-core area (biological shield) and the adjacent systems and components within the containment vessel.
+The activated components include the reactor pressure vessel (RPV), the near-core area made of heavy concrete (biological shield) and the adjacent systems and components within the containment vessel.

 After complete vacation of the building, only residual contamination remains on the surfaces of the building structures.
-In the last step, they are decontaminated and re-examined for residual contamination.
-This step is repeated until the contamination is lower than the limits specified in the Radiation Protection Ordinance.
+In the final step, they are decontaminated and re-examined for residual contamination.
+This step is repeated until the contamination is lower than the limit values specified in the Radiation Protection Ordinance.

-After successful clearance, the building can be released from regulatory control and can then be conventionally used or demolished.
+After successful clearance, the building can be released from regulatory control and is then available for conventional use or demolition.